object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 .. proof:exercise::

-    Accept the `first Github Classroom assignment for this module
+    Accept the `first GitHub Classroom assignment for this module
     <https://classroom.github.com/a/VltGa-Xl>`__ and clone it into your course folder.
 The assignment
     repository just contains a :file:`README` and some tests.
 Your job in the following exercises will be to populate it with the remaining content.